RituLiot/ptcg-decks/Favorites/Standard: E-on.md

 ![decklist](../!Images/Standard/09BST-PAF/Iron%20Valiant%20Box.PNG)

-This is a perfect rogue deck
+This is a perfect rogue deck: you calculate lines you've never calculated before, and opponent scratches their head for what your next move could be.
+It's also really fast, potentially taking six prizes off of Toy Catched-Echoing Horned Pidgeys in just three turns!
+This list also plays underutilized cards, making it the coolest one from the whole E-on era.

 [top](#standard-e-on)